hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 but generally it is easier to use the blacklist approach and add policies that you would not like tasks to have access to into the `disallowed_policies` list.

-An example role definition is given below:
+An example token role definition is given below:

 ```json
 {